-- In the process, two Japanese fonts which only differ in their "real" fonts are identified. - Directions From this version, LuaTeX-ja supports vertical writing; but this feature must not be confused with Ω -style direction support of LuaTeX itself. ... - ■\discretionary Japanese characters in discretionary break (\discretionary) is not supported.
+- In the process, two Japanese fonts which only differ in their "real" fonts are identified. - Directions From version 20150420.0, LuaTEX-ja supports vertical writing; but this feature must not be confused with $\Omega$ -style direction support of LuaTEX itself. ... - ■\discretionary Japanese characters in discretionary break (\discretionary) is not supported.